VolmitSoftware/docs/iris/87-maintainer-release-readiness.md

 - [ ] Reject or revise changes that regress median throughput by more than 5% or p95 latency/allocations by more than 10%, unless the correctness benefit and accepted tradeoff are documented.
 - [ ] Confirm optimized and baseline runs produce identical golden hashes where behavior should be unchanged.

-Gate: representative generation and pregen have repeatable baselines, no unexplained regression, and no unbounded queue, allocation, or retained-memory growth.
+Done when: representative generation and pregen have repeatable baselines, no unexplained regression, and no unbounded queue, allocation, or retained-memory growth.

 ## 9. CI and deterministic test infrastructure